evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 The battery has a gross capacity of 68,5kWh and a net capacity of 65,4kWh, meaning you have a 3,1kWh buffer for protection.
 (4,5%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 514 to 454 km (319-282 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 12,7kWh/100km for the basic version and 14,4kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 12.7kWh/100km for the basic version and 14.4kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 100kW.
 A full charge from 0 - 100% would take 72 minutes, while a more common scenario of 10-80% would take 37 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 60%, resulting in an actual charge speed, including time loss on 68kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 60%, resulting in an actual charge speed, including time loss, of 68kW.
 Each charge session would take 32 minutes and 16 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 10 hours and 55 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 10 hours and 55 minutes.
 This trip will require five charge session(s) charging from 4% to 58%.
 The total time lost for charging up the battery will be 156 minutes.

 ### Onboard charger